qtiuto/lua-for-android/README.md

      To distinguish it,use (Type or obj).name[according type] to operate on the field.

+     Note:
+       Type.class will return the Class object represented by the type '.length' of an array object will return its length,you can use '#' operator to get the length of an array object also.'#' operator also works for Collection,Map,JsonArray and SparseArray.
+       The lua method tostring works for any java object,and toString method will be invoked.
+       '==' operator for java object will always return true if the two object is the same java object
+       '..' operator will concat a java object with any lua object with tostring to be called,and return a lua string.

     Type Specifaction:
          You can add a type before the arg in method call,new(),newArray or the args in proxy(),so as to indicate the type you wish the